Skoteinos1/Skoteinos1/README.md

 I'm [Peter Nagy](https://skoteinos1.github.io/).
 <br>
 <br>
-I'm a self-taught developer (thank god for Stack **Overflow**) who transitioned from Finance to Software Engineering.
-Despite no experience, I developed software for Slovakian Cinemas, replacing outdated systems with a Visual Basic solution, utilized for 11 years.
+I'm a self-taught developer (thank god for Stack Overflow) who transitioned from Finance to Software Engineering.
+Despite no experience, I developed software for Slovakian Cinemas, replacing outdated systems with a Visual Basic solution, utilized for over a decade.
 <br>
 <br>
 My passion for computers started at early age, thanks to my parents working in IT.
-It was during the times of myths and legends, when paper punch cards were a thing.
 Outside of work, I enjoy weightlifting, playing guitar, skiing, and biking.
 <br>
 <br>
 Currently, I'm exploring Data Science to enhance my stock market trading strategies.